 Designing systems that pause agent execution for human approval.
 From bank transfers to code deployment, building trust into autonomous AI.

-Design input/output safety filters for a production LLM application with configurable policy enforcement.
+Master the design of input and output safety filters for production LLM applications with configurable policy enforcement.

 Master prompt injection attacks, understand why they bypass safety filters, and design multi-layer defense strategies for production LLM systems.